-A painter and printmaker, Sakti Burman is known for making paintings that employ iconography from Indian and European art.
-The subjects of his work are frequently based on mythology with elements from Burman’s own life, and are preoccupied with world-building and narrative.
+A painter and printmaker, Sakti Burman is known for his Surrealist work that employs iconography from Indian and European art.
+The subjects of his paintings are derived from mythology and Burman’s own life, reflecting the artist’s interest in world-building and storytelling.
 Burman’s work incorporates not only characters and events from diverse sources, but also the ethos and value systems of various mythologies.

 Burman was born in Calcutta (now Kolkata).
 His mother passed away when he was a few years old.
 The family moved to Dibrugarh, Assam in 1943, where his father operated a textile business.
 Burman showed an inclination towards art from a young age, and made portraits of Jawaharlal Nehru and Mahatma Gandhi, likely based on printed photographs that were circulated at the time.

 After some initial resistance from his father, Burman studied painting at the Government School of Art and Crafts, Kolkata between 1951 and 1956.
 That same year, he then moved to Paris to continue his education at the Ecole Nationale Supérieure Des Beaux-Arts, and continued to work from there after graduating.
 Burman found a market for his work in Europe, with sales from galleries in Paris and the Piccadilly Gallery in London providing a steady income.
 He travelled back and forth between Paris and India over the next few years, but initially found very few buyers for his work in India.
 During this time, he began a relationship with fellow artist Maite Delteil, whom he later married in 1963.
 In 1971, the couple had a daughter named Maya Burman, who is now also an artist.